xulihang/BasicCAT-website/imagetrans/index.md

 Visit [Gallery](/gallery/) to check out images translated using ImageTrans.

-## Testimonials

-* [xCryBaby](https://www.youtube.com/watch?v=S_6FF-5zTns&lc=UgwA0gCRyTpY8Ol4HEt4AaABAg): I've been using this program for a week now and it really helps us amateur translators (What took at least 2-3hours in photoshop is done in 1hour here).
-* [ocrhell](https://github.com/xulihang/ImageTrans-docs/issues/432#issuecomment-1707464773): The combination of the program with the integration of other software from around the web and the immediate informative replies to user concerns is simply unmatched.

 ## Get a Copy

 ImageTrans is available for purchase on FastSpring: [link](https://basiccat.onfastspring.com/).